How do I become a Lead Based Paint Renovation (LBPR) Licensed Contractor

 - Ask your clients to share results of any previously conducted lead tests.

 - Provide clients and tenants with a copy of EPA's lead hazard information updated pamphlet Lead-Safe Certified Guide to Renovate Right and document compliance with this requirement using the OHA Receipt of Renovation Notice Form (pdf).
 This pamphlet was updated due to amendments to the RRP regulation effective October 4, 2011.
-Renovators must now begin providing the revised version.
-You may use the older version if you have printed stock remaining.
-Please be sure to include replacement page 10 which can be found on EPA's website.

 - Keep records to show that you and your workers are trained and that you follow lead-safe work practices on the job.
 Use OHA's Renovation Record-Keeping Checklist (pdf) to make record-keeping easier.